gdagil/vmprober/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Report a bug in VMProber
 title: '[BUG] '
 labels: bug
 assignees: ''